 - Level I exam: This section places a major emphasis on general knowledge and comprehension of various financial and investing subjects.
 There are two three-hour sessions that include 120 multiple choice questions each.

-- Level II exam: CFA candidates will delve into case studies that are centered more around application and practical analysis.
+- Level II exam: CFA candidates will delve into case studies that involve application and practical analysis.
 There is a morning session and an afternoon session, with 10 and 11 questions each.

 - Level III exam: This focuses on a synthesis between knowledge and practicality.
 The morning session is headlined by 8-12 essay questions, while the afternoon session has another 11 case studies.

 Once you complete the necessary requirements, you’ll become a member of the CFA Institute and receive your certification.
-You must pay annual dues and certify every year that you are adhering to the standards of the CFA Institute.
+Subsequently, you must pay annual dues and certify every year that you are adhering to the standards of the CFA Institute.